 By far the best “new” thing I started this season was the practice of taking photographs of the garden from the same location throughout the growing season.
 I missed a couple of weeks here and there but managed to get photos that show the garden through the entire growing season.

-The photos are more helpful than I thought they would be.
-I’m able to look back through the season and see what worked and what didn’t.
+The photos are helpful.
+I’m can look back through the season and see what worked and what didn’t.
 Where plants are missing and where plants are a tangled mess?

 This, by far, was my best lesson of 2020.
-Without further adieu, let’s take a look at how the photos work by taking a look at the Mary Garden through the entire growing season.
+Let’s take a look at the Mary Garden through the entire growing season to show how the photos work.
 Happy New Year!

 In April, I widened the Mary garden and moved boxwood from my side garden into the border to add structure.
-The boxwood were a great addition to the border, and I think I may widen the border a tad more this season.
+The boxwood are a great addition to the border, and I think I may widen the border more this season.

 When I look at the above view of the June border, I want to add more early-blooming plants.
 Especially white flowers.
 I also want to cover all the soil which means adding more ground covers and shorter plants along the edge of the lawn.

-The biggest surprise for me this season was how tall the white butterfly bush grew on the left side of the border.
+The biggest surprise this season was how tall the white butterfly bush grew (left side above).
 I was concerned it wouldn’t get enough light to bloom.
 It bloomed without issue.
+Light doesn’t appear to be an issue.

-The September border makes me shake my head.
-I need to decide what color scheme I will keep this season.
 I’ll probably move the pink Japanese anemones on the right side of the border and replace them with white anemones.
-A little garden serendipity also inspired me to add chartreuse foliage along both sides of the border next season and some light lemon yellow snapdragons.
+A little garden serendipity inspired me to add chartreuse foliage along both sides of the border next season and some light lemon yellow snapdragons.
 The color scheme will become white, gray, and chartreuse.

-When I look at the October border above, my favorite two things are the Sweet Autumn clematis covered in white flowers and the magnificent white Japanese anemone ‘Honorine Jorbet’.
+When I look at the October border, my favorite two things are the Sweet Autumn clematis covered in white flowers and the white Japanese anemone ‘Honorine Jorbet’.
 I think the October border will benefit from adding more of both.

 I’m amazed at how many blooms I still see at the end of October.
 I think white variegated hosta and Lamium ‘White Nancy’ will make this border light up at the end of the season.